The Inside Scoop

 - I taught piano and voice lessons for 15 years.
 Stopped after child #4 came along and older kids were entering the teen years.

-- I live in 100-year-old farmhouse out in the country.
+- I live in a 100-year-old farmhouse out in the country.
 I say I have the best of both worlds: I live in the middle of cornfields where it’s quiet and beautiful…but I’m only two and a half miles from Walmart!

 - I love history and when I go to a museum I love to read every word on the displays!